How We Get Agile Transformations Wrong By Trying to Do It All So Right

 - Figure out ways to bring joy back to the workplace.

-Actionable takeaways are found in the "How We Should Go About Software Development in an IT Setting" and "Final Thoughts" sections.
+The actionable items are found in the "How We Should Go About Software Development in an IT Setting" and "Final Thoughts" sections.

 For the Agilist whose company isn’t “getting it” this talk is hype-free.
 No industrialized checklists.
 You get brutal truths of the problems and actions to solve them.
 Reclaim Agile!